Tanver-Hasan/Tanver-Hasan.github.io/_posts/2019-09-06-generating-self-signed-tls-certificate.markdown

 ```

 ### Generating public key

-In this stage, we can pass the certificate sigining request (CSR ) to certificate authority to sing the public key.
-However, in some cases, we do not need to use CA. In that cases, we can use the private key to sing the public key and generate x509 certificate.
-In  other  word, private key is an untrusted CA that can be used to sing CSRs.
-The issue with self-signed certificate is that browser generates a warning that the certificate does not have a trusted thrid party.
+In this stage, we can pass the certificate signing request (CSR ) to the certificate authority to sing the public key.
+However, in some cases, we do not need to use CA. In those cases, we can use the private key to sing the public key and generate an x509 certificate.
+In another word, the private key is an untrusted CA that can be used to sing CSRs.
+The issue with a self-signed certificate is that the browser generates a warning that the certificate does not have a trusted third party.

 ```
 openssl x509 -req -sha512 -in public.csr -signkey private.pem -out public.pem